JamesMckenna/SystemsDesign.rocks/README.md

 #### TODO:
 * Automated testing

-* Implement Unit of Work and Repository Design Patterns for IdApi.
-At this point, the Api is so basic the design patterns have not been implemented
+*  To implement Unit of Work and Repository Design Patterns for IdApi.
+[This blog](https://www.thereformedprogrammer.net/is-the-repository-pattern-useful-with-entity-framework-core/) argues differently.
+Looking into this more

 * CI / CD pipeline - currently just building to a folder and using ftp to deploy to IIS